 1. What is the Family Self-Sufficiency (FSS) program?

 Family Self-Sufficiency (FSS) is a U.S Department of Housing and Urban Development (HUD) program that encourages the development of local strategies to help housing voucher assisted families to obtain employment that will lead to economic independence and self-sufficiency.
-The Housing Authority of the City of Arlington (AHA) works with welfare agencies, schools, businesses, and other local support service agencies, non-profit agencies and businesses to develop a comprehensive program that gives participating FSS family members the skills and experience to enable them to obtain employment that pays a living wage.
+The Housing Authority of the City of Arlington (AHA) works with welfare agencies, schools, businesses, and local support service agencies, non-profit agencies and businesses to develop a comprehensive program that gives participating FSS family members the skills and experience to enable them to obtain employment that pays a living wage.

 2. How do families apply to the FSS program?